Skip to Content

 $1, 999

 Comfortbilt is one of the leading pellet stove manufacturers in the United States.
-The HP22 Pellet Stove is a large pellet stove and is best for heating up larger spaces.
+The HP22 Pellet Stove is large and is best for heating up larger spaces.
 It produces 50, 000 BTU (British Thermal Units), and the HP22 can heat up a space of more than 2, 800 square feet.

 Auto-ignition makes the HP22 easy to light with one button.
 A powerful blower unit guarantees circulation.
 Advanced control is one of the best features of this one.
 The programmable thermostat can be set to different heat levels – or for different times of the day.